 - 1988 to 1991: New gazebo built.

 - 1989: State of North Carolina grants quitclaim deed to Town of Chapel Hill.
 David Swanson proposes landscape architectural services, including a construction schedule and specifications for drainage improvements, stone wall repairs/replacement, grave marker repair, walkway improvements, and signage for the cemetery; his proposal is accepted that same year.

 - 1989 to 1992: Cemetery directory is compiled.

-- 1991: Fiberglass informational exhibit is installed in cemetery.
+- 1991: Fiberglass informational exhibit is installed in the cemetery.
 Improvements to the cemetery merit award from the North Carolina chapter of the American Society of Landscape Architects.
-Swanson begins fundraising campaign.
+Swanson begins a fundraising campaign.
 Vandalism rears its ugly head again, with 33 stones damaged at a cost of more than $2000.